 Truffles may seem intimidating to make, but trust me once you get going, you’ll be a pro in no time.
 They’re an easy, no-bake dessert that looks like they came from a local bakery.
 And they taste rich and have the best chocolate flavor.
 YUM!

-If you’re looking for an easy and delicious treat for your Valentine, these chocolate truffles are perfect for you!
-They require only 3 simple ingredients and are smooth, creamy and bursting with chocolate flavor.
+If you’re looking for a delicious and easy Valentine’s Day dessert, these chocolate truffles are perfect for you!
+They require only 3 simple ingredients and are smooth, creamy, and bursting with chocolate flavor.
 They basically taste like little balls of chocolate ganache.
 So yummy!

-- Heavy cream: The sweet flavor and thick consistency helps make the truffles extra creamy inside.
+- Heavy cream: The sweet flavor and thick consistency help make the truffles extra creamy inside.

 - Butter: You don’t need a lot, just enough to add a hint of richness.

-- MELT.
-Chop the chocolate and add to a heat safe bowl.
-Pour the heavy cream in a separate bowl and then microwave for a little over a minute.
+- Melt.
+Chop the chocolate and add to a heat-safe bowl.
+Pour the heavy cream into a separate bowl and then microwave for a little over a minute.
 Once the cream is hot, pour it over the chocolate (mix in butter and flavoring if desired) and let sit for about 5 minutes.
 The hot cream will melt the chopped pieces.
 Then you’ll give it a stir to smooth out the texture.
-Check out more tips for how to melt chocolate.
+Check out more tips on how to melt chocolate.

-- CHILL.
-Cover the bowl and place in the fridge to chill for at least 1 to 2 hours.
+- Chill.
+Cover the bowl and place it in the fridge to chill for at least 1 to 2 hours.
 If you’d like to speed up this process, stick the bowl in the freezer in order for the mixture to firm faster.

-- TOP.
-Roll the truffles into any desired toppings (ideas below) or dip into melted chocolate.
+- Top.
+Roll the truffles into any desired toppings (ideas below) or dip them into melted chocolate.
 Store in the fridge until serving.